paulrouget/servo-embedding-api/JS_API.md

 Browser JS code and Compositor JS code can communicate via message passing.

-Each port of the SharedWorker is a viewport (3 here).
+Each port of the SharedWorker is a browserview (3 here).

 That means all browsers in a window share the same compositor.